knife-media/customs/README.md

 # Custom styles for knife.media posts and archives

-Auxiliary service for extending the posts and archives styles and scripts.
+Auxiliary service for extending posts and archives styles and scripts.

 ## Installation